-We believe that our cash, cash equivalents, and restricted cash of \$360.0 million at June 30, 2021 will be sufficient to fund our operating expenses and capital expenditure requirements through at least the next 24 months.
+We believe that our cash, cash equivalents, restricted cash, and investments of \$298.1 million at March 31, 2022 will be sufficient to fund our operating expenses and capital expenditure requirements into the second half of 2026.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 We have based this estimate on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.
 Additionally, the process of testing product candidates in clinical trials is costly, and the timing of progress and expenses in these trials is uncertain.

-Our future capital requirements will depend on many factors, including: the initiation, trial design, progress, timing, costs and results of drug the discovery, preclinical studies and clinical trials of our product candidates, and in particular the clinical trials for SBT6050; the number and characteristics of product candidates that we pursue; the length of our clinical trials; the outcome, timing and costs of seeking FDA, EMA and any other regulatory approvals; the costs of manufacturing our product candidates, in particular for clinical trials in preparation for marketing approval and in preparation for commercialization; the costs of any third-party products used in our combination clinical trials that are not covered by such third-party or other sources; the costs associated with hiring additional personnel and consultants as our preclinical, manufacturing and clinical activities increase; the receipt of marketing approval and revenue received from any commercial sales of any of our product candidates, if approved; the cost of commercialization activities for any of our product candidates, if approved, including marketing, sales and distribution costs; the emergence of competing therapies and other adverse market developments; the ability to establish and maintain strategic collaboration, licensing or other arrangements and the financial terms of such agreements; the extent to which we in-license or acquire other products and technologies; the amount and timing of any payments we may be required to make pursuant to our current or future license agreements; the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; our need and ability to retain key management and hire scientific, technical, business, and medical personnel; our implementation of additional internal systems and infrastructure, including operational, financial and management information systems; or costs associated with expanding our facilities or building out our laboratory space; the effects of the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide from the COVID-19 pandemic; and the costs of operating as a public company.
+Our future capital requirements will depend on many factors, including:

+- the initiation, trial design, progress, timing, costs and results of drug discovery, preclinical studies and clinical trials of our product candidates, and in particular the future clinical trials for SBT8230; - the number and characteristics of product candidates that we pursue; - the outcome, timing and costs of seeking U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA) and any other regulatory approvals; - the costs of manufacturing our product candidates and commercial manufacturing activities; - the costs associated with hiring additional personnel and consultants as our preclinical, manufacturing and clinical activities increase; - the receipt of marketing approval and revenue received from any commercial sales of any of our product candidates, if approved; - the cost of commercialization activities for any of our product candidates, if approved, including marketing, sales and distribution costs; - the emergence of competing therapies and other adverse market developments; - the ability to establish and maintain strategic collaboration, licensing or other arrangements and the financial terms of such agreements; - the extent to which we in-license or acquire other products and technologies; - the amount and timing of any payments we may be required to make pursuant to our current or future license agreements; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - our need and ability to retain key management and hire scientific, technical, business, and medical personnel; - our implementation of additional internal systems and infrastructure, including operational, financial and management information systems; - our costs associated with expanding our facilities or building out our laboratory space; - the effects of the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide from the COVID-19 pandemic; and - the costs of operating as a public company.